kaunghtut24/assemblyai/README.md

 ### 🎮 Using the Application

 1. **Upload Audio/Video**: Drag & drop or click to select files
+2. **Speaker Settings**: Configure speaker diarization options (auto-detect, exact number, or range)
-2. **Theme Toggle**: Click the sun/moon icon to switch between light/dark themes
+3. **Theme Toggle**: Click the sun/moon icon to switch between light/dark themes
-3. **Transcription**: Wait for AssemblyAI to process your file
+4. **Transcription**: Wait for AssemblyAI to process your file with speaker detection
-4. **Audio Playback**: Use the audio player to listen while reading the transcript
+5. **Audio Playback**: Use the audio player to listen while reading the transcript
+6. **Speaker Navigation**: Jump between different speakers using the speaker buttons
-5. **Word Highlighting**: Watch words highlight in real-time during playback
+7. **Word Highlighting**: Watch words highlight in real-time during playback
-6. **Mobile Experience**: Enjoy full functionality on mobile devices with optimized touch controls
+8. **Mobile Experience**: Enjoy full functionality on mobile devices with optimized touch controls

+### 🎤 Speaker Diarization Features

+**What is Speaker Diarization?**
+Speaker diarization automatically identifies and separates different speakers in audio recordings, labeling each speaker as A, B, C, etc.

+**Configuration Options:**
+- **Auto-detect**: Let AI automatically determine the number of speakers (1-10)
+- **Exact number**: Specify if you know exactly how many speakers are present
+- **Speaker range**: Set minimum and maximum expected speakers

+**Best Practices:**
+- Each speaker should speak for at least 30 seconds
+- Avoid overlapping speech when possible
+- Clear audio quality improves accuracy
+- Works best with distinct voices

+**Speaker Navigation:**
+- View current speaker during playback
+- Click speaker buttons to jump to their first utterance
+- Speaker-separated transcript with color coding
+- Timing and confidence information for each speaker segment

 ---